 SIMPLE IRA retirement plans

-Actually a sophisticated type of individual retirement account (IRA), the SIMPLE (Savings Incentive Match Plan for Employees) IRA plan allows employees to defer up to $12,500 for 2016 (same limit as 2015) of annual compensation by contributing it to an IRA.
-In addition, employees age 50 and over may make an extra "catch-up" contribution of $3,000 for 2016 (same limit as 2015).
-Employers are required to match deferrals, up to 3 percent of the contributing employee's wages (or make a fixed contribution of 2 percent to the accounts of all participating employees whether or not they defer to the SIMPLE plan).
+Actually a sophisticated type of individual retirement account (IRA), the SIMPLE (Savings Incentive Match Plan for Employees) IRA plan allows employees to defer up to $13,500 for 2020 (up from $13,000 2019) of annual compensation by contributing it to an IRA.
+In addition, employees age 50 and over may make an extra "catch-up" contribution of $3,000 for 2020 (same limit as 2019).
+Employers are required to match deferrals, up to 3% of the contributing employee's wages (or make a fixed contribution of 2% to the accounts of all participating employees whether or not they defer to the SIMPLE plan).

 SIMPLE plans work much like 401(k) plans, but do not have all the testing requirements.
 So, they're cheaper to maintain.
 There are several drawbacks, however.
 First, all contributions are immediately vested, meaning any money contributed by the employer immediately belongs to the employee (employer contributions are usually "earned" over a period of years in other retirement plans).
 Second, the amount of contributions the highly paid employees (usually the owners) can receive is severely limited compared to other plans.
 Finally, the employer cannot maintain any other retirement plans.
 SIMPLE plans cannot be utilized by employers with more than 100 employees.

 The above sections are not exhaustive, but represent the most popular plans in use today.
-Recent tax law changes have given retirement plan professionals new and creative ways to write plan formulas and combine different types of plans, in order to maximize contributions and benefits for higher paid employees.
+Current tax laws give retirement plan professionals new and creative ways to write plan formulas and combine different types of plans, in order to maximize contributions and benefits for higher paid employees.